Bob Dutko: Personal

 Dutko was raised in the Worldwide Church of God (Armstrongism) before becoming a born-again Christian at age 19.
 Bob is married and has had 6 boys and 1 daughter.
-Colleen, the Dutko's only daughter, suddenly and un-expectantly collapsed and died in his arms on Mother's Day, 2002.
+Colleen, the Dutko's only daughter, suffered a cardiac arrest while at work.
+She was transported to a nearby hospital, where she died.
 Colleen was 17 years old at the time of death.
-The cause of her death is unknown.